-11. (ALLY How do you maintain good morale and discipline with Soldiers and leaders to enhance the security of the unit collection point?
+11.(ALL) How do you maintain good morale and discipline with Soldiers and leaders to enhance the security of the unit collection point?
 (1.1, 1.2, 1.6) (AR 600-20 para 4-1, Military discipline a.
 Military discipline is founded upon self-discipline, respect for properly constituted authority, and the embracing of the professional Army ethic with its supporting individual values.
 Military discipline will be developed by individual and group training to create a mental attitude resulting in proper conduct and prompt obedience to lawful military authority. b.
 While military discipline is the result of effective training, it is affected by every feature of military life.
-It is manifested in individuals and units by cohesion, bonding, and a spirit of teamwork; by smartness of appearance and action; by cleanliness and maintenance of dress, equipment, and quarters; by deference to seniors and mutual respect between senior and subordinate personnel; by the prompt and willing execution of both the letter and the spirit of the legal orders of their lawful commanders; and by fairness, justice, and equity for all soldiers, regardless of race, religion, color, gender, and national origin. c.
-Commanders and other leaders will maintain discipline according to the policies of this chapter, applicable laws and regulations, and the orders of seniors.)
+It is manifested in individuals and units by cohesion, bonding, and a spirit of teamwork; by smartness of appearance and action; by cleanliness and maintenance of dress,

+equipment, and quarters; by deference to seniors and mutual respect between senior and subordinate personnel; by the prompt and willing execution of both the letter and the spirit of the legal orders of their lawful commanders; and by fairness, justice, and equity for all soldiers, regardless of race, religion, color, gender, and national origin. c.
+Commanders and other leaders will maintain discipline according to the policies of this chapter, applicable laws and regulations,

+and the orders of seniors i

+- Lead by example + ensuring SQL bove good attitudes - per Talk dividing rebeauses; resteration

+Tot delainer well,

 12. (ALL) What procedures do you have in place to ensure Soldiers and leaders understand the use of force and rules of engagement for the unit collection point?
-(ROE Card, sustainment tng, etc) (1.1, 1.2, 1.4, 1.6; 4.1) (FM 3-19.40, paragraph 2-29, An MP commander ensures that soldiers understand use-of-force guidelines and the ROE established by higher headquarters for each mission.
+(ROE Card, sustainment tng, etc) (1.1, 1.2, 1.4, 1.6, 4.1) (FM 3-19.40, paragraph 2-29, An MP commander ensures that soldiers understand use-of-force guidelines and the ROE established by higher headquarters for each mission.
 Because the use of force and ROE vary depending on the category of housed personnel and the operational environment, the commander develops SOPs that follow the guidance provided.
-He balances the physical security of force with mission accomplishment and the prefertion of deployed forces.
-ROE from CJCS ISO Iraqi operations dated 251600Z Apr 03 para 10 (U) All commanders will ensure their personnel are familiar with the law of armed conflict and with these ROE.)
+He balances the physical security of force with mission accomplishment and the protection of deployed forces.
+ROE from CJCS ISO traqi operations dated 251600Z Apr 03 para 10 (U) All commanders will ensure their personnel are familiar with the law of armed conflict and with these ROE.)

+-Question back sof

 13. (ALL) What procedures are in place to dispose of captured contraband (enemy supplies and equipment)?
-(1.1, 1.2, 4.1) (AR 190-8, paragraph 1-4g(3), (Commanders will collect and dispose of captured enemy supplies and equipment through , theater logistics and EOD channels.)
+(1.1, 1.2, 4.1) (AR 190-8, paragraph 1-4g(3), (Commanders will collect and dispose of captured enemy supplies and equipment through theater logistics and EOD channels.)

+conjusted.

+2 2 2 10 DOD marshe or britis to BN

+- repurer on a firm

 14. (CDR/1SG) What policies/procedures do you have in place to ensure that all Detainees are protected, safeguarded, and accounted for (5Ss & T)?
 What policies/procedures does your unit have to ensure the humane treatment of Detainees?
-(1.1, 1.2, 4.1) (AR 190-8, paragraph 2-1a(1), (The commanding officer of the capturing unit will ensure that all Detainees are protected, safeguarded, and accounted for IAW AR 190-8.
+(1.1, 1.2, 4.1) (AR 190-8, paragraph 2-1a(1), (The commanding officer of the capturing unit will ensure that all Detainees are protected, safeguarded, and accounted for IAW capturing unit will ensure that all Detainees are protected, safeguarded to designated

+humanitarian care and treatment from the moment they fall into the hands of U S forces until final otherwise held in U S Armed Forces custody during the course of conflict will be given

+AR 190-8.
 This regulation applies from the time of capture until evacuation to designated internment facilities.)
-AR 190-8, paragraph 1-5 a-g, (All persons detained, captured, interned, or otherwise held in U S Armed Forces custody during the course of conflict will be given humanitarian care and treatment from the moment they fall into the hands of U S forces until final release and repatriation.
-All persons taken into custody by U S forces will be provided with the protection of the GPW until some other legal status is determined by competent authority.)
+AR 190-8, paragraph 1-5 a-g, (All persons detained, captured, interned, or